-> These free sites are all great ways to watch movies at no cost to you, but as you'll quickly learn, the downside to these sites is that the selection can be limited.
+These free movie streaming sites are all great ways to watch movies at no cost to you, but as you'll quickly learn, the downside to these sites is that the selection can be limited.

 Can you always find something to watch?
-Sure, but if you're after a specific title, things might be a bit more difficult.
+Sure, but things might be a bit more difficult if you're after a specific title.

-If you can't seem to find the movie you want to watch on a free platform, or on one for which you already have a subscription, then one option is to go to one of the many "watch any movie" sites.
+If you can't find the movie you want to watch on a free platform or on one for which you already have a subscription, then one option is to go to one of the many "watch any movie" sites.

 Some Things to Consider About Free Streaming Sites